 Is human-induced warming here yet?
-The earth's average temperature has risen more than 1 degree F over the last century, and the warming has accelerated in the last few decades.
-The years 2005 and 2010 tied for the hottest on record, and the last decade was probably the hottest in the last several thousand years.
-Back in 1995, the Intergovernmental Panel on Climate Change (IPCC), an organization of some 2,500 scientists operating under the auspices of the United Nations, made it official-the greenhouse effect is here.
+The earth's average temperature has risen more than 1.8 degree F over the last century, and the warming has accelerated in the last few decades.
+The year 2016 was the hottest on record, and the last decade has been the hottest in the last several thousand years.
+Back in 1995, the Intergovernmental Panel on Climate Change (IPCC), an organization of some 2,500 scientists operating under the auspices of the United Nations, made it official that greenhouse effect was here.
 According to the IPCC, "the balance of evidence suggests that there is a discernible human influence on global climate."
-Since then, the evidence supporting human-induced warming has become much stronger.4
+Since then, the evidence supporting human-induced warming has become much stronger.

-Today, scientists are virtually unanimous in their belief that further warming will occur, but the magnitude of the warming is difficult to predict.
+Today, scientists are virtually unanimous in their opinion that further warming will occur, but the magnitude of the warming is difficult to predict.
 Nevertheless, we do have a range: recall 3-11 degrees F.

-Uncertainty in predicting the degree of global warming is due primarily to the presence of positive and negative feedback effects.
+Uncertainty in predicting the degree of global warming is primarily due to the presence of positive and negative feedback effects.
 If it were necessary only to predict the impact of greenhouse gases on global temperature, the problem would be difficult enough.
-But changing temperatures will in turn affect many different parts of the earth and its surface, leading to either an acceleration of the warming (positive feedback) or a deceleration (negative feedback).
+But changing temperatures will in turn affect many different parts of the earth and its surface, leading to either an acceleration of warming (positive feedback) or a deceleration (negative feedback).

-Two examples of the latter include the possibility that increasing cloud cover will reduce the amount of radiation entering the earth's atmosphere, or that higher rates of carbon dioxide will lead to higher rates of plant growth and thus more trapping of carbon dioxide.
+Two examples of negative feedbacks include the possibility that increasing cloud cover will reduce the amount of radiation entering the earth's atmosphere or that increasing amounts of $CO_2$ will lead to higher rates of plant growth and thus more trapping of $CO_2$ .
 Negative feedbacks would clearly be welcome, but unfortunately, positive feedbacks appear just as likely, if not more so, to occur.
-For example, higher temperatures may generate widespread forest fires and forest dieback in regions like the Amazon; lead to the emission of methane and CO_2 currently trapped in frozen bogs and peat fields at high latitudes; expose heat-absorbing darker earth under ice shields; or reduce the capacity of ocean organisms to fix carbon dioxide in their shells.
+For example, higher temperatures may generate widespread forest fires and forest dieback in regions such as Amazon; lead to the emission of methane and $CO_2$ currently trapped in frozen bogs and peat fields at high latitudes; expose heat-absorbing darker earth under ice shields; or reduce the capacity of ocean organisms to fix $CO_2$ in their shells.
 These positive feedbacks have led some researchers to believe that at some point, global warming will trigger a runaway greenhouse effect, in which the initial warming will feed on itself.
 Under this scenario, policymakers no longer face a continuum of temperature possibilities: a warming of somewhere between 4 degrees and 11 degrees.
-Instead, there are only two options; either hold warming to the low end, 4-5 degrees, or risk triggering positive feedback loops that quickly drive the planet's temperatures up by 9-11 degrees, the equivalent of a swing of ice-age magnitude, only in the opposite direction.
+Instead, there are only two options: either hold warming to the low end, 4-5 degrees, or risk triggering positive feedback loops that quickly drive the planet's temperatures up by 9-11 degrees, the equivalent of a swing of ice-age magnitude, only in the opposite direction.